rfong/computery-resources/CORPORA.md

 ## Computational geometry

 - [Shapenet](https://shapenet.org/): a very large, richly-annotated dataset of 3D shapes.
-(Word of warning: Last time I used it, there were occasional typos in the metadata which you will need to resolve programmatically or manually.)
+(Word of warning: Last time I used it, there were occasional typos in the metadata which I had to resolve programmatically or manually.)